GeorgeJqi/Martha/README.md

 # Martha
-Martha is an open source alternative of alexa or google ai assistant Im working on.
-The project is under development so if you encounter any bugs when launching it pls report it to me.
+Martha is an open-source alternative to voice assistants like Amazon Alexa and Google Assistant.

+    Project Status: Active Development

+    Martha is currently under active development.
+You may encounter bugs or incomplete features while running the project.
+If you find any issues, please report them so they can be fixed!

+Contributing and Bug Reporting

+Feedback and bug reports are welcome!
+If you encounter a bug or have a feature suggestion:

+    Check the Issues tab to see if the topic has already been opened.

+    If it hasn't, open a new issue detailing the problem and the steps needed to reproduce it.